MohamadRezaRS/askcael-demo/README.md

 ### Phase 1 — Database setup (plain Python, run once)

 A standalone script reads `movies.json` and generates embeddings for each movie summary using **two separate embedding models: Google's embedding API (`gemini-embedding-001`, truncated to 768 dimensions), and an offline model (`nomic-ai/nomic-embed-text-v1.5`, run locally via `sentence-transformers`)**.
-Because vectors from different embedding models are not comparable to each other, each model's output goes into its own MSSQL table (`title`, `summary`, `vector`, using SQL Server 2025's native `VECTOR` type).
+Because vectors from different embedding models are not comparable to each other, each model's output goes into its own MSSQL table (`title`, `summary`, `short_summary`, `vector`, using SQL Server 2025's native `VECTOR` type).
 Which table is queried at runtime depends on which embedding model is currently active — this is a fixed choice per run, not an automatic runtime fallback.
 This setup runs once per catalog version — not on every query, and not through LangChain.
 It is a simple, linear ETL job and does not need an orchestration framework.

 ### Phase 2 — Query pipeline (LangChain)